jsourya/CMPE202_Individual_Project/README.md

 - Describe the consequences of using this/these pattern(s).
   - Strategy Pattern:
-  -pros:This pattern can helps to swap algorithms used inside an object at runtime.
+  pros:This pattern can helps to swap algorithms used inside an object at runtime.
 Also, it can isolate the implementation details of an algorithm from the code that client use it.
+  cons: If we only have a couple of algorithms and they rarely change, there’s no real reason to overcomplicate the program with new classes and interfaces that come along with the pattern.
+Also, Clients must be aware of the differences between strategies to be able to select a proper one.

+  - Factory Pattern:
+  pros: You avoid tight coupling between the creator and the concrete products.
+ Single Responsibility Principle.
+You can move the product creation code into one place in the program, making the code easier to support.
+ Open/Closed Principle.
+You can introduce new types of products into the program without breaking existing client code.
+ cons: The code may become more complicated since you need to introduce a lot of new subclasses to implement the pattern.
+The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.